Report 03 / Deliberation systemActive

 What it is

-The research and iteration cycle that holds the whole lab together.
-Every academic term is a design cycle: deploy the current version, observe how students use it, collect data, figure out what's working and what isn't, and rebuild for next term.
+The design-iteration cycle that holds the whole lab together.
+Every academic term is a design cycle: deploy the current version, observe how students use it through instructor and design-team review, document what is and isn't working in the program lead's field notes, and rebuild for next term.

 How it works

-The team watches sessions, talks to students, and collects data from the exercises and conversations.
-At the end of each term, we sit down with all of it and figure out what to change.
-This has led to big changes — the order of activities, how much peer conversation to include, how structured vs. open-ended things should be, and whether certain tools belong in the program at all.
+The team watches sessions, talks to students informally, and keeps instructor field notes on the exercises and conversations.
+At the end of each term, we sit down with the field notes and student-facing deliverables and figure out what to change.
+This has led to big changes: the order of activities, how much peer conversation to include, how structured vs. open-ended things should be, and whether certain tools belong in the program at all.

 What we've learned